zeromind-xyz/how-to-get-interviews/rules/how-companies-hire.md

 On the other hand, referring candidates that are great improves an engineer's social capital: they're seen as a more valuable asset to the team and company.

 Therefore, there's an art to asking people you know for referrals that maximizes the chance of them giving you a strong referral.
-We'll go over this in detail in [[warm-introductions]].
+We'll go over this in detail in [Warm introductions](/approach/warm-introductions).

-### Pitch to engineers
+### Bypass recruiters

 If you're not hearing back when you apply to companies online, then you need to find a way to pitch yourself to a hiring manager / engineer directly.
 They are the ones that have the background necessary to be able to evaluate your competence by looking at your pitch from an engineer's perspective.